Arizona Weed control Specialists

 Our business is simple, we treat your home or business twice a year and if anything new grows in that time we come back and treat it for you.
 It really is that simple.

-We provide our services to Queen Creek, San Tan Valley, Gilbert, Mesa, Chandler, Tempe, Scottsdale, Phoenix, Apache Junction and Gold Canyon.
+We provide our services in Queen Creek, San Tan Valley, Gilbert, Mesa, Chandler, Apache Junction, Gold Canyon, Fountain Hills, Tempe, Scottsdale, Phoenix, and some areas of Glendale and Laveen.

 Some people refer to them as weeds.
 Others say they’re just a plant growing where it is not wanted.
 They seem to sprout overnight and may outgrow the crops you pamper in a heartbeat.
 Recent rains have prompted vigorous growth.
 Left unchecked, they could steal nutrients and water from nearby plants.
 Where do they come from?
 How can you control them so they don’t take over your yard?